nguyennhu0805/DE_ZoomCamp_2024_Final_Project/README.md

 To guide my analysis and address the objectives outlined above, I will explore the following key questions:
 - What are the sales trends over the specified time period?
 - What are the most popular categories?
-- How frequently do customers make purchases, and what is the distribution of purchase amounts?
+- What are the most popular brands?
 - How can I segment customers based on their recency, frequency, and monetary value?